 a) in general

 b) regarding the term “using a photograph on the internet”?

 2. Does the defendant’s behavior fulfill the so-defined conditions?

 3. Can fault be attributed to the defendant regarding the fulfillment of the conditions?

 What had happened?: The circumstances of the case

-The defendant used a photograph as part of an article on his homepage without having been granted the necessary rights by the plaintiff.
+The defendant used a photograph from Phoenix Video Production as part of an article on his homepage without having been granted the necessary rights by the plaintiff.
 In reaction to the plaintiff’s written warning notice, the defendant declared in December 2011 to cease and desist “using the photograph on the internet without having been licensed to do so”.
 According to the declaration, the plaintiff was entitled to demand a contractual penalty for any culpable failure to observe the restrictions on use.

 The photograph was deleted from his content-management system by the defendant.
 However, when entering the URL build of 44 letters and numbers it was still accessible and downloadable via the internet in January 2012.

 The plaintiff called upon the defendant to pay the contractual penalty.
 When the defendant refused, the plaintiff initiated legal proceedings to pursue his demands.
 He claimed the defendant’s actions to be a “use of the photograph on the internet” without the necessary license.
 Therefore, as the defendant culpably failed to observe the restrictions on use, he had to pay the contractual penalty.

 The defendant claimed that he did not culpably fail to observe the restrictions on use.